-At the Catalyst Life Coaching Intensive we train life coaches to work and build practices in the wellness marketplace.
+At JRNI we train life coaches to work and build practices in the wellness marketplace.
 We certify that all of our coaches have been trained in our evidence-based technique and are theoretically, relationally and ethically qualified to work as coaches.
 Our training is grounded in adaptive therapeutic change technique, goal setting theory, the science of positive psychology, and much more.
 Beyond theory you will learn everything you need to know to coach, from theories and concepts to branding and marketing.

 Life coaching is a partnership between a coach and a client that moves the client forward to become the best version of him or herself through the application of motivation, accountability, planning, troubleshooting and support.